In Queensland, registration for home education is a legally recognised alternative to enrolling your child in school.

 Reporting your child's progress

 Reporting the educational progress of your child is a condition of registration.
-The written report is due each year, in the tenth month of the registration and should include:
+The written report is due each year, in the 10th month of the registration and should include:

 - details of learning experiences